szemenyeim/DynEnv/README.md

 - **Car/Robot rewards:** Rewards for each car or robot.
 - **Finished:** Game over flag

+Position information is normalized between +/-1 in both the observations and the full state.

 #### RoboCup

 The full state contains the following: